 Chronic Migraine – Presence of a ‘Migraine’ > 15 days/month but the intensity can vary through its duration.

 Are hormone and Migraine headaches ever the same thing?
 Yes.
 The fluctuations in hormones at time of menstruation and ovulation can cause Migraines.
-Approximately 60% of women who suffer from Migraines report they occur during these times.
+Approximately 60% of persons assigned female sex at birth who suffer from Migraines report they occur during these times.
 (American Migraine Foundation).

 Are these headaches the result of estrogen or progesterone levels fluctuating?
 To answer simply, Yes.
 There is a classification know as ‘Menstrual Migraine’.
 A Menstrual Migraine may or may not have an ‘aura’ before it.